 Gum health will also be assessed, covering the following areas:

 A fully restored smile will need a foundation of gums that are healthy and solid, so periodontal treatments may be necessary.

-One end result of a full mouth restoration should be a stable bite to assure healthy eating and to avoid excessive tooth wear.
-Therefore, your dentist will be concerned about occlusion, the proper coming together of the upper and lower jaw upon closing of the mouth.
+One result of a full mouth restoration should be a stable bite, assuring healthy eating and avoiding excessive tooth wear.
+Therefore, your dentist will be concerned about occlusion.
+Occlusion is the proper coming together of the upper and lower jaw upon closing of the mouth.